geopm/geopm/service/docs/source/geopmlaunch.1.rst

                               the comma-separated list is optional.
 If
                               provided, it specifies the number of region entries into the proxy region that are expected per outer loop.
-By default this is assumed to be
+By default, this is assumed to be
                               1. The fourth optional parameter that can be specified in the comma-separated list is the number of region entries into the proxy region that are expected prior to the outer loop beginning.
-By default this is assumed to be 0.
+By default, this is assumed to be 0.
                               In the following example, the MPI_Barrier region entry is used as a proxy for the epoch event: